 3) Admission to Degree Candidacy – Most departments require the student to apply for degree candidacy once the following requirements have been met:

 4) Comprehensive/Final exams – The majority of programs require a final examination that must be successfully completed.
 These results must be submitted by the department to the Graduate School for inclusion in your record before your degree will be conferred.
 Please check with your department concerning any final/comprehensive exam requirements.

 5) Thesis/Dissertation- If your degree requires a thesis/dissertation, a copy of the thesis/dissertation must be submitted to your department no later than 3 weeks prior to the day the degree is to be conferred.
 Some department may have earlier deadlines.
 Once the thesis/dissertation has been approved by the department and it has been signed by the department, it is your responsibility to submit that copy to the Graduate School for review by the Graduate Dean.
 This copy is normally due approximately 2 weeks prior to graduation (Check the Thesis/Dissertation Guidebooks for specific dealines for receipt of your thesis/dissertation.)
 Once the Graduate Dean has reviewed your thesis, it will be returned to your to make your final corrections.
 The thesis/dissertation is checked to assure that all corrections have been made.
-If all is ok, then the thesis/dissertation is accepted by the Graduate School and will be processed for digitization.

 6) Intent to Graduate – The semester prior to the semester in which you anticipate completing your degree requirements, you are required to complete an Intent to Graduate.
 Nothing will begin in the degree conferral process until you have completed the Intent to Graduate and submitted it to the Graduate School.
 Once this form is received and processed by the Graduate School, you will be notified at your official ESU email address that it has been received and processed.
 Deadlines for receipt of the Intent to Graduate are as follows: